Dubai City of Gold

 The Dubai City of Gold is a Thoroughbred horse race run annually since 1998 at Nad Al Sheba Racecourse in Dubai, United Arab Emirates.
 Given the nickname for the city of Dubai, the Group 2 race is open to Northern and Southern Hemisphere bred horses age four years and up.
-It is raced on tuf at a distance of 2400 meters (app.
+It is raced on turf at a distance of 2400 metres (app.
 1 1/2 miles).

 Initially a conditions race, it was upgraded to Group 3 status in 2001 and then to Group 2 status in 2009.